 Sabi Sabi blends with the natural landscape of the South African bush.

-When you reserve your space through National Geographic Unique Lodges, you’ll be invited to enjoy a private dinner in the lodge’s wine cellar with an introduction to Sabi Sabi's wine list and award winning wines.
+When you reserve your space through National Geographic Unique Lodges, you’ll be invited to enjoy a private dinner in the wine cellar at Earth Lodge with an introduction to the award-winning wines in Sabi Sabi's collection.

-Sabi Sabi is committed to preserving the surrounding bushveld and has developed a natural Habitat Management Plan to prioritize their initiatives.
+Sabi Sabi is committed to preserving the surrounding bushveld and has developed a natural habitat management plan to prioritize their initiatives.
 They are involved in invasive species eradication efforts and prescribed burning to control the threat of fire, and they use a sustainable wastewater management system that naturally filters water and creates wetlands.
 The lodge is also deeply involved in the local community.
-Since its opening 30 years ago, Sabi Sabi has formed partnerships with nearby villages in support of schools, sports facilities, and cultural activities.
-They run community programs that include education for both children and adults, healthcare, sports, culture, and conservation.
+Since its opening more than 30 years ago, Sabi Sabi has formed partnerships with nearby villages in support of schools, sports facilities, and cultural activities.
+They run a wide range of community programs that address education for both children and adults, healthcare, sports, culture, and conservation.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.